 It all started in 1972.
 That's when I was born.
 At the age of five, I found soccer.
 Until my early 20s, I was dedicated to soccer.
 I played in the Olympic Development Program, for the NCAA Division 1 defending national champions (University of Virginia), and for a short time in the Irish Premiere League for Galway United.
 I also played for the Tallahassee Tempest, a feeder team to the Miami Fusion, while I went to school for my PhD at Florida State University.
 During the transition from Ireland to graduate school, I met the amazing woman who would become my wife, Trudy, and her two wonderful kids.
 Those kids are now grown and have kids of their own - being a grandfather is one of the greatest joys of my life.
 Every day, I wonder what I've done to be so fortunate to have Trudy in my life; she is my everything.

 Why am I the person to do this?
-I’m a full Professor of physiology at Idaho State University, I’m director of the ISU Biomedical Research Institute, and I’m head of our Advanced Imaging Core Facility.
+I’m a full Professor of physiology at Idaho State University.
 My B.S. is in Sports Medicine from the University of Virginia, I hold a M.S. in Exercise Science & Health Promotion from George Mason University, my PhD is in Exercise Physiology from Florida State University, and I completed three years of postdoctoral fellowship research at the Yale University School of Medicine.
 I coauthored the chapter in the American College of Sports Medicine graduate level textbook on skeletal muscle blood flow control and have published many peer-reviewed studies.
 My research in exercise physiology has focused on bioenergetics, with an emphasis on gas exchange kinetics (oxygen consumption, carbon dioxide production) and transitions in exercise intensity around physiologic thresholds.
 With this expertise, I bring a wealth of knowledge to the table because trail running is an extended series of transitions in exercise intensity and the bioenergetics are what dictate our ability to perform throughout an ultra marathon.
 The many facets of interest to ultra runners in bioenergetics and physiologic thresholds are the foundations of my career in exercise science.
 My formal doctoral academic training was in a department of Nutrition and Exercise, which provided a strong foundation in the hydration and nutrition of sport performance.

 I’ve run my own laboratory since 2004, graduated many students and future healthcare professionals, and sent my own PhD students off to their own research careers.
 I have been funded by the AHA and by NIH, among others, to support my laboratory research.
 Individual studies have ranged from sub cellular signaling cascades to whole-body sport performance.
 I understand cellular function at the molecular level and also the integrated functions of muscle contraction and cardiopulmonary dynamics during exercise.